Also known as: Cataract - congenital

 Unlike most cataracts, which occur with aging, congenital cataracts are present at birth.

 Congenital cataracts are rare.
-In most patients, no cause can be found.
+In most people, no cause can be found.

 Congenital cataracts often occur as part of the following birth defects:

-Congenital cataracts usually look different than other forms of cataract.
+Congenital cataracts most often look different than other forms of cataract.